optima-partners/data-recruitment-assessments/README.md

 ## Submitting

-Send your completed work back to the person who sent you this assignment: either a zip of the repository including your `results/` and `solution/` folders, or a link to a **private** copy of the repository that they can access.
+Send your completed work back to the person who sent you this assignment: ideally this would be a link to your copy of the repository hosted in a source control system of your choice, containing your workings and your results.
+If you submit via files attached to an email, these will likely be blocked by email security - If you submit this way, please follow up with a second, plaintext email to prompt a check for any blocked emails.

+Please submit this 24 hours before any follow up meetings to allow time to review.
+If you have any problems with this assignment or submission, please reach out via email.

 Please do not fork this repository or open pull requests against it — submissions would be publicly visible to other candidates.